Wizcorp/phonegap-facebook-plugin/docs/android/README.md

 ### In case of conflict

-If you would face version conflicts regarding the Facebook SDK with other plugins used in your project while installing `cordova-plugin-facebook4`, you would be able to specify a specific Facebook SDK version for ANDROID using the variable `FACEBOOK_ANDROID_SDK_VERSION`
+If you would face version conflicts regarding the Facebook SDK with other plugins used in your project while installing `cordova-plugin-facebook4` for your ANDROID platform, you would be able to specify a specific Facebook SDK version for ANDROID using the variable `FACEBOOK_ANDROID_SDK_VERSION`

-Important note: Use this option at **your own risk**

 ```sh
 $ cordova plugin add https://github.com/jeduan/cordova-plugin-facebook4 --save --variable APP_ID="123456789" --variable APP_NAME="myApplication" --variable FACEBOOK_ANDROID_SDK_VERSION="X.YY.Z"